 In week 4, we were shown how to make bangles.
 The process was the same as making a ring, but bigger.
 21cm is the standard size for a bangle and 19cm is small.
 If you want to twist your wire in the mill it is best to go for 25cm.
 I decided I wanted to match my bangle to the ring I made in the first 2 weeks so followed the same hammered lines texture and used 2mm wire.
 Making the bangle was quite fast so I decided to add some details.
 I drew a heart onto a piece of 0.3mm silver and used the piercing saw to cut it out.
 Next I filed the edges and smoothed them with sanding sheets.

 I used a Dremel drill to create a small hole in the top corner.
-I liked the idea of putting my children's initials on the heart and so placed the heart on a steel block.
-I selected the letters I needed and positioned the first stamp in place.
+I liked the idea of putting my children's initials on the heart.
+I placed the heart on a steel block and selected the letters I needed and positioned the first stamp in place.
 Using a flat round head hammer I gave it one hit and the letter embossed.
 I continued to stamp the required letters.
 Next, I threaded one of the small jump rings I made through the hole and used snipe nose pliers to close it.
 I cleaned the area to be soldered with the flux and positioned the solder on top.
 It was very fiddly to keep the jump ring in one place and not touch the heart or bangle.
 I then used a large jump ring to join the bangle and small jump ring together.
 Once soldered, the whole bracelet went into the pickle to be cleaned.

 Once clean I then filed any excess solder off and any edges that still needed it and then the bracelet went into the polisher.

 I love texture and enjoy transferring my ideas onto a surface.
-During this lesson we learnt how to use the rolling mill to create our textures and then how to cut out circles with the disk cutter.
+During this lesson we learnt how to use the rolling mill to create our textures and then how to cut out circles with the disc cutter.

 Something I really wanted to try was making earwires.
 During this lesson we learnt how to make various earwires and studs.
 We were also shown how to turn our textured circles from the week before into domes and beads.
 The beads looked amazing but I didn't get to try to make one as I had to leave early.